NYPL/nypl-static/README.md

 ## Workflow

-1. Create a feature branch from `master`.
+1. Create a feature branch from `development`.
-2. Update files in `source/` directory.
+2. Update javascript files in `source/` directory.
+This will get minified and copied over to the `/base` directory which is the main directory that will be deployed to the appropriate s3 bucket.
 3. If creating a new file and minimization is desired for file, update `prepare.js` accordingly.
 4. Merge feature branch to `development` after proper code review.
+6. Merge `development` into `qa` and then `qa` into `master`.
-5. Files will be deployed and minified and prepared via Travis.
+5. Files will be minified, prepared, and deployed via Travis.

 ## Deployment

+*Note*: The s3 buckets previously supported a `/js` directory which is kept to support existing apps that use it.
+For newer releases after 10/20, use the `/base/js` directory.

+All folders in the `/base` directory will be deployed to the appropriate s3 bucket.
-The minified and prepared `js/` directory is automatically deployed via Travis upon commit to the appropriate branch:
+The minified and prepared `/base/js/` directory is automatically deployed via Travis upon commit to the appropriate branch:

 | Branch      | Account            | S3 Bucket Name            | Sample Link                                                                                               |
 |-------------|--------------------|---------------------------|-----------------------------------------------------------------------------------------------------------|